 If I had to do it all again then don’t get me wrong I wouldn’t want to live a life of debt, but it has given me so many things that I would never have gained if I didn’t have it.

 It has made me resilient, made me learn to talk to others in a clearer and more concise way, it has helped me hone in on my negotiation skills and has made me hungry to succeed in everything.

 The great thing about debt and the one thing that everyone with money trouble needs to remember is that there is light a the end of the tunnel.

 I play a game with the girls when we go through a tunnel on the train.
 As soon as we enter into it, we have to hold your breath and we can’t let it out until we’re are back in daylight.

 Sometimes that’s how debt makes me feel.
 It suffocates me and I struggle to make it into the light but the tunnel will not go on forever.
 After clearing another bit of debt off I can take a breathe and my lungs feel clearer and hold my head up higher.

 15. Clearing debt IS possible

-Debt will not be there forever.
+The debt will not be there forever.
 Eventually, I will have made my last payment (I probably won’t know what to do with myself!).

 After that, we start a new life where any money we earn becomes ours.